A creamy, smooth, delicious vegan Mango Pie makes the perfect dessert for Thanksgiving or anytime.

 Here's the recipe.
 Enjoy, all.
 And look forward to seeing you around for the next five years!

-- 4 tbsp vegan butter , like Earth Balance, very cold
+- 8 tablespoon vegan butter , like Earth Balance, very cold

 - Ice-cold water to mix

-- 1/2 tsp powdered cardamom seeds (use the green, not brown, kind)
+- ½ teaspoon ground cardamom (use the green, not brown, kind)

 - To make the crust, place the flour, salt and sugar in a bowl.
 Cut the butter and shortening into small cubes and add to the flour.
 Using a pastry cutter or two forks, cut in the fat into the flour until you have smallish pieces of fat dispersed through the flour, no larger than the size of peas.